kkrull/gosandbox/README.md

 - Test once with `ginkgo` or `go test`.
 This shows dots for each test kind of like RSpec's default reporter.
 - Show test names as they run with `ginkgo -v` or `go test -ginkgo.v`.
-- Run tests automatically when files are modified with `ginkgo watch` or `bundle exec guard`.
+- Run tests automatically when files are modified with `ginkgo watch`.